-By taking away from your sleep, relaxing time, time with friends and family, you take away productivity.
+You take away productivity by taking away from your sleep, relaxing time, and time with friends and family.

-When I started sleeping 8/9 hours a day, my working time was shorter but way more productive.
+When I started sleeping 8/9 hours daily, my working time was shorter but more productive.
 I could get more done in less time...

 Focus on doing things that make you better and enjoy doing.